Suspect charged in Rifle attempted child abduction

 Seven months later, an attempted kidnapping allegedly occurred in Rifle, and Sullivan became a suspect.

-Rifle Police officers learned that Sullivan left town shortly after the incident, states the press release.
+Rifle Police officers learned that Sullivan left town shortly after the incident, the statement says.

 According to the affidavit for the arrest warrant, an individual attempted an abduction of a juvenile female from her residence in Rifle.